Canto-Network/docs/user-guides/staking.md

     <figure><img src="../.gitbook/assets/delegate-modal-v2.JPG" alt=""><figcaption></figcaption></figure>
-4. Enter the amount of $CANTO you would like to stake and click "delegate".
+4. Enter the amount of CANTO you would like to stake and click "delegate".
 5. Confirm the transaction in your wallet.

 ## Claiming Rewards